The College prides itself on providing a safe learning and working environment for

 be free from gender-based or sexual misconduct, as well as from domestic violence,

-The College’s first concern for an individual, who has been the target of any act
+The College’s first concern for an individual who has been the target of any act of

-of gender based or other sexual misconduct, is that person’s safety and well-being.
+gender-based or other sexual misconduct is that person’s safety and well-being.
+Confidential

-Confidential resources are available to provide support services to victims.
-It is
+resources are available to provide support services to victims.
+It is recommended

-recommended that a confidential resource be consulted prior to making a formal report.
+that a confidential resource be consulted before making a formal report.